MicrosoftDocs/azure-media-services/media-services/latest/security-azure-policy.md

 ## Built-in Azure Policy definitions for Media Services

-Several built in policy use case definitions are available for use with Media Services to help get you started, and allow you to define your own custom policies.
+Several built in policy definitions are available for use with Media Services to help get you started, and allow you to define your own custom policies.

 [!INCLUDE [Azure Policy Media Services](./includes/policies-media-services.md)]